spotbugs/spotbugs-maven-plugin/README.md

 The security manager is turned off by default in jdk 18/19 and scheduled from removal in a future java release, therefore to use this plugin with jdk 18/19, the security manager may need turned back on using ```JAVA_OPTS``` to ```-Djava.security.manager=allow```.
 See [groovy](https://groovy-lang.org/releasenotes/groovy-4.0.html) for more details.

 If using groovy with same group id (```org.codehaus.groovy 3.x``` or before or ```org.apache.groovy 4.x or above```), an error may occur if not on same version.
 To alleviate that, make sure groovy artifacts are defined in ```dependency management``` in order to force the loaded version correctly on your usage.

+## Eclipse m2e Integration ##

+The plugin cycles controlled by Eclipse require compilation phase for m2e without further help.
+This plugin runs verify and during site generation.
+Therefore Eclipse m2e will show up but not do anything with this plugin alone.
+In order to have proper execution within Ecipse m2e, use [m2e-code-quality](https://github.com/m2e-code-quality/m2e-code-quality) plugin for spotbugs.